Views of Richard Dawkins: Feminism and women's rights

 Dawkins has said that feminism is "enormously important" and "a political movement that deserves to be supported".
 Dawkins also released a joint statement with Ophelia Benson that condemned "death threats, rape threats, attacks on people's appearance, age, race, sex, size, haircut...[and] vulgar epithets."
 In a passage in The God Delusion, Dawkins wrote about how he wished to mirror the successes of feminism in the atheist movement.

-However, Dawkins has come under fire from feminists and feminist organizations for many reasons.
+Dawkins has been criticized by feminists and feminist organizations.
 Several of Dawkins's posts on Twitter were controversial, such as one where he seemed to victim blame the victims of rape when they are drunk.
 "If you want to be in a position to testify & jail a man, don't get drunk," he tweeted.
 Amanda Marcotte, in Salon, criticized Dawkins by saying that "For someone who is a supposed rationalist, Dawkins refused to even acknowledge the basic difference between making the choice to break the law and being the victim of a crime."
 Dawkins was also the subject of controversy when he tweeted, "Date rape is bad.
 Stranger rape at knifepoint is worse.
 If you think that's an endorsement of date rape, go away and learn how to think."
 Marcotte heavily criticized him by saying that "He made a pretty serious logical error...He assumed that the amount of pain that a victim of injustice suffers is directly proportional to the contemporary social norms surrounding it, i.e. if a form of abuse was considered no big deal to most people in a society, the people directly victimized would also feel that way."

 In January 2016, Dawkins tweeted a link to a cartoon caricature of feminists and Islamists.
 Dawkins later deleted the tweet when he realized it mocked real people.
 Organizers of the 2016 Northeast Conference on Science and Skepticism unilaterally declared his tweet "very offensive" and disinvited him without speaking to him.
 They later spoke to Dawkins on the phone, and apologised for disinviting him, and re-invited him.